Create forms to Make School Life Easier for Learners and Parents…

 Subheading: Provide parents with further information about the form using the subheading field.

-Paragraph: Employees must use the paragraph field to write the details they would like to include on their form.
-Employees can customise the font, font size, background and foreground colour, alignment and can use bold, italic, underline and strikethrough.
+Paragraph: You must use the paragraph field to write the details they would like to include on their form.
+You can customise the font, font size, background and foreground colour, and alignment.
+You can also use bold, italic, underline and strikethrough.
 Employees can also add internet hyperlinks to their forms if required.

 Choice: Employees can customise the fields they would like the parents or learners to respond to.
 The options have to take the form of ‘yes’ or ‘no’ type responses or ‘select one of the following’ responses.